Choosing a Michigan Real Estate Agent

 Today, in the United States the number of licensed real estate agents is staggering!
-According to the National Association of REALTORS as May 2016 there were 1,187,786 REALTORS in the United States.
+According to the National Association of REALTORS® as of Oct 2020, there were 1,451,031 REALTORS® in the United States.

 Real Estate agents are no different than any other profession.
 There are good and bad.
-There are full time and part time.
+There is full time and part-time.
 There are experienced and brand new.
 But ask yourself this.
 Would you hire a doctor that was also a barber?
-Would you hire a lawyer that has tried only a couple cases?
+Would you hire a lawyer that has tried only a couple of cases?
 Of course not!
 So, Why would you hire an agent with another profession or someone who is brand new to handle Your largest financial decision?

-- One thing you may not know - real estate agents are independent contractors.
+One thing you may not know - real estate agents are independent contractors.
 That basically means they run their own business and running a business is expensive.
-They need money for licensing, advertising, business supplies, equipment, marketing, insurance, taxes, web sites, MLS fees, attorneys, accountants ect.
-Does your agent have a well established business?
-Or do they run their business on a shoe string... ready to go out of business?
+They need money for licensing, advertising, business supplies, equipment, marketing, insurance, taxes, websites, MLS fees, attorneys, accountants, etc. Does your agent have a well-established business?
+Or do they run their business on a shoestring... ready to go out of business?

-- MLS Systems - In the Macomb County area there are two large MLS systems - RealComp and MiRealSource.
-Both belong to the GLR Great Lakes Repository giving sellers exposure to the market place and buyers a ton of choices.
-Basically when an agent places a home on the market they list it in the MLS and offer it to thousands of other agents.
-Members of an MLS systems typically are REALTORS®.
+MLS Systems - In the Macomb County area there are two large MLS systems - RealComp and MiRealSource.
+Both belong to the GLR Great Lakes Repository giving sellers exposure to the marketplace and buyers a ton of choices.
+Basically, when an agent places a home on the market they list it in the MLS and offer it to thousands of other agents.
+Members of an MLS system typically are REALTORS®.

-- Education - most real estate agents finish real estate school, take they con-ed every year and never get any additional education.
+Education - most real estate agents finish real estate school, take their con-ed every year, and never get any additional education.
 Could they?
 Yes, but that is an added business expense.
 Many agents are just not committed enough to their profession.